KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 The Symbol Key currently defines Waters as "the unexpressed potential folded within ⚫ Aion; Zero's interior resonance; the still ground of Khaon in its **Latent** phase before motion has stirred upon it."
 This placement captures the Waters-as-primordial-deep image (Genesis 1:2, Tiamat as pre-law generative dispersion) precisely.

-The Khaonic Arc clarification suggests that Waters may eventually require multi-scale treatment similar to the Moon's, because Waters operate in scripture and myth at multiple structural registers:
+The Khaonic Arc clarification suggests that Waters may eventually require multi‑scope treatment similar to the Moon's, because Waters operate in scripture and myth at multiple structural registers:

 - **Primordial Waters / Tehom** — pre-motion Latent Phase (current placement, accurate)
-- **Flood-Waters** — Khaonic Arc dissolution function at cosmological scale
+- **Flood-Waters** — Khaonic Arc dissolution function at cosmological scope
-- **Baptismal Waters** — centropic threshold at embodied scale
+- **Baptismal Waters** — centropic threshold at embodied scope
 - **Living Waters** — centropic vitality (L₄ DP / Morgis transmission)

 This is not an immediate revision concern.
 The current Symbol Key entry remains structurally correct for the primordial sense.
-When the Symbol Key is next revised, Waters may benefit from an entry pattern similar to the Moon's, distinguishing the bifurcal-root Latent Phase reading from the cosmological-scale Khaonic Arc reading and from the centropic threshold and vitality readings.
+When the Symbol Key is next revised, Waters may benefit from an entry pattern similar to the Moon's, distinguishing the bifurcal-root Latent Phase reading from the cosmological‑scope Khaonic Arc reading and from the centropic threshold and vitality readings.

 ---